centminmod/centminmod-cloudflared/readme.md

 ## Step 1.
 CSF Firewall Whitelisting

 This is a one time task.
-Place in /etc/csf/csf.allow allow file whitelisting for Cloudflare route1/2 hostname's IP addresses to allow egress TCP traffic on destination port 7844.
+Place in `/etc/csf/csf.allow` allow file whitelisting for Cloudflare route1/2 hostname's IP addresses to allow egress TCP traffic on destination port 7844.

-First command backs up csf.allow and then appends to csf.allow the CSF Firewall allow list to CF Argo Tunnel IPs for destination port 7844.
+First command backs up `/etc/csf/csf.allow` and then appends to csf.allow the CSF Firewall allow list to CF Argo Tunnel IPs for destination port 7844.

 ```
 cp -a /etc/csf/csf.allow /etc/csf/csf.allow.backup.before-argo-tunnel